The Best Electric Tankless Water Heaters of 2023

 How We Chose the Best Electric Tankless Water Heaters

 We researched the best electric tankless water heaters in a variety of categories and chose options with high customer satisfaction.
-The list factors in maximum temperature, maximum flow rate, efficiency rating, and special features included by the top brands.
+We also enlisted help from Raymond Snesrud, founder and CEO of Minneapolis-based water heater installation company Water Heaters Now, to identify what factors matter most when choosing an electric tankless water heater.
+Examples of features we ultimately considered are maximum temperature, maximum flow rate, efficiency rating, and special features included by the top brands.

-The majority of the featured units offer water temperatures up to 140 degrees Fahrenheit.
-The selected water heaters have a range of flow rates between 1.5 and 7.5 GPM to accommodate the water needs of different households.
+Most of the featured units offer water temperatures up to 140 degrees Fahrenheit.
+The selected water heaters range in flow rates between 1.5 and 7.5 gallons of water per minute (GPM) to accommodate the water needs of various households.
 Most units have an efficiency rating of 99 percent and above.
 Additionally, we prioritized water heaters with digital thermostats, durable metal components, and self-modulating technology.
-A few units are also UL and CSA certified for reliable performance.
+A few units are also Underwriters Laboratories (UL) and Canadian Standards Association (CSA) certified for reliable performance.

 Our Top Picks

-Our top picks come from a variety of leading manufacturers and have been divided into different categories to make it simple to find the best electric tankless water heater for a particular situation.
+Our top picks come from a variety of leading manufacturers and have been divided into specific categories to make it simple to find the best electric tankless water heater for a particular household or situation.

 Best Overall